H0RSESH0E/pollyParotsPasswords/README.md

 - I saw again that there are many ways to implement a solution as I worked through the validation of the user inputs.
 - I recognized that the solutions I found on the web also came in many varieties.
 - I discovered that some of the web sites which seem to offer authoritative answers really aren't to be trusted.
 I decided to get in touch with the pros at Ask BCS on slack.
 What an amazing resource!
-- Still hard to gauge the difference between pasionate and rewarding engagement with the work and spending too long on the assignment...  :)
+- Still hard to gauge the difference between passionate and rewarding engagement with the work and spending too long on the assignment...  :)

 ![Screenshot](./assets/PollysPasswords.jpg)